gcastex/Data_Cleaning_Final_Project/README.md

 ### Second dataset
 Creation of the second dataset by computing the average of each variable for each activity and subject.
-The second dataset is then save into a .csv file.
+The second dataset is then save into a .csv and .txt file.
 ```{r}
 by_activity<-group_by(tidy_dataset, subject, activity)
 ncols=ncol(by_activity)